Introduction to Effective Clinical Research Management

 Previously held in 2017 plus July and December 2018, ‘Introduction to Effective Clinical Research Management’ has been described as a “Really good, interactive course” with a “Good overview of all key topics and good ideas”.

-View further details and find out how to buy the documentation for Introduction to Effective Clinical Research Management 2018
+View further details and find out how to buy the documentation for Clinical Research Contracts in Practice

 This interactive workshop will be led by Karl Ward, Lead Nurse - Research at Leeds Teaching Hospitals NHS Trust who has been described as a “fantastic facilitator” who “makes everything interesting”.